ecdb1902lr/ecdb-vagrant-elasticsearch-cluster/README.md

 **ecdb-vagrant-elasticsearch-cluster**
 ==

+Creates a ElasticSearch cluster, with the capability to define the number of nodes to be created on the multi-node cluster, using Vagrant and Centos 7

-Use Vagrant to create an ElasticSearch cluster with a single bash command :
+Create the ElasticSearch cluster with a single bash command:

 ```
 vagrant up